GasiorMateusz/DietPlanner/.ai/terms-privacy-policy-implementation-plan.md

 14. **Test registration flow**
     - Test terms modal opens and closes
-    - Test markdown content loads correctly based on language
+    - Test JSON content loads correctly based on language
     - Test all checkboxes must be checked (UX validation)
     - Test "Accept All" button enables/disables correctly
     - Test terms acceptance boolean is recorded in database (not which sections were checked)